-Jazmine Sullivan is every woman in her new unapologetic album “Heaux Tales”
+Jazmine Sullivan bears every woman’s stories in the unapologetic album “Heaux Tales”

 It ain’t right how these hoes be winnin’